QuantEcon/lecture-source-py/source/rst/lqramsey.rst

 In this lecture, we study optimal fiscal policy in a linear quadratic setting.

-We slightly modify a well-known model of Robert Lucas and Nancy Stokey :cite:`LucasStokey1983` so that convenient formulas for solving linear-quadratic models can be applied to simplify the calculations.
+We modify a model of Robert Lucas and Nancy Stokey :cite:`LucasStokey1983` so that convenient formulas for solving linear-quadratic models can be applied.

 The economy consists of a representative household and a benevolent government.